-A business overdraft fee is a charge that your company incurs if you attempt to spend more than what is available in your business checking account.
+A business overdraft fee is a charge your company incurs when spending exceeds the available balance in your business overdraft account or standard checking account.
 The costs vary from $10 to over $30 per transaction.

 Bank overdraft fees are more prevalent than people realize, so even the most conscientious business owners may encounter these unsolicited charges from time to time.
 Banks collect approximately $11 billion every year in overdraft fees, according to a Center for Responsible Lending publication released earlier this year.

 However, your business may not be able to absorb these extra costs, especially if your profit margins are thin.
-Let’s examine these fees in more detail and explore ways that your company can avoid business overdraft fees.
+Let’s explore these charges further and look at how to avoid business overdrafts, especially if you’re a small business operating on tight margins.

 There are four different types of overdraft fees that banks can charge to your business:

 The Board of Governors of the Federal Reserve System approved a rule mandating that banks obtain your permission to provide overdraft protection.
-Prior to 2010, financial institutions automatically enrolled their customers in overdraft protection programs and charged them fees for the service unless they opted out.
+Before 2010, many financial institutions enrolled users in overdraft facilities for small business and personal accounts by default, often without clear disclosure.

 Today, opt-in requirements say you must proactively accept overdraft protection before your bank pays your overdrafts.